 Avoiding school holidays and the long summer break will certainly help drive down accommodation costs.
 London will also be quieter and things like theatre tickets more plentiful.

 Food and transport won’t change in price nor other big attractions costs such as Westminster Abbey but they will be less crowded.

 London’s Museums Are Mostly Free

 Not just the museums but art galleries as well.
-Look around and you’ll be surprised just how many world class attractions are free in London.
+Look around and you’ll be surprised just how many world-class attractions are free in London.

 Look online for free open days as well.
-Some institutions and places will only open on certain days of the year and may be free but you’ll need to book.
+Some institutions and places will only open on certain days of the year and may be free, but you’ll need to book.

 We have a full post on free things to do in London here.

 Train travel in London and the UK isn’t cheap if you turn up and book a ticket on the day.
 Even if you’re just going outside London to visit nearby destinations such as Brighton or Windsor.